-CREATING CENTOS VM ON NUTANIX USING ANSIBLE## INTRODUCTION
+CREATING CENTOS VM ON NUTANIX USING ANSIBLE

 Nutanix Prism is a management solution for virtualized data center environments.
 Prism manages the entire stack from the storage and computes infrastructure up to virtual machines (VMs).